ERos1012/IST412LMS/README.md

 The Factory Method was implemented through the Quiz Questions group of classes.
 A superclass of Questions were created where different types were based off.
 Examples of these classes are Multiple Choice and True/False.
 By using Factory Method in our project, we can make more types of questions in the future.
-- User Interface Patter (Navigation):
+- User Interface Pattern (Navigation):
 The navigation was used to view the various use cases of our system like the Assignment, Course, Grade, Message, and Quiz layouts.
 A navigation is important to help users effectively control the different features of our system and to create a good flow of information.